dortania/OpenCore-Install-Guide/config.plist/haswell.md

 * Generates PlatformInfo based on Generic section instead of DataHub, NVRAM, and SMBIOS sections

+* **SpoofVendor**: YES
+   * Swaps vendor field for Acidanthera, generally not safe to use Apple as a vendor in most case

 **UpdateDataHub**: YES

 * Update Data Hub fields